-If you are receiving an Australian Postgraduate Award (APA) or a similar scholarship and have completed 12 full-time months of your award, you may be entitled to a maximum of 12 weeks paid maternity leave or sick leave.
+If you are receiving a Research Training Program or a similar scholarship and have completed 12 full-time months of your award, you may be entitled to a maximum of 12 weeks paid maternity leave or sick leave.

 You should lodge a request four weeks before you want to commence the period of leave (if possible), and submit a medical certificate with the signed form.

 You may complete part of your work off campus within Australia or overseas.
 This may include conducting fieldwork, data collection or other research away from the campus.
 Your enrolment continues during this time away.

 Your request for counting time away will need to be supported by your supervisor and approved by your department head.
 Suitable arrangements will need to be made for your continued supervision and access to adequate facilities while away from campus.

 The equivalent of at least two semesters of candidature for a doctorate or one semester for a master’s by research needs to be completed within the University for your degree to be conferred.
 This may be completed at any time during candidature, either continuously or over several non-consecutive periods.

 Submit your request through Sydney Student.
 Go to ‘My studies’, ‘Course details’, then ‘Suspend your studies or apply to take leave’.